jariperttunen/lukeghg/GHG_SCENARIO.md

 ### UIDMatrix sheet ###

 The UIDMatrix sheet represent carbon stock changes and other emissions by gases.
-The columns are land use and land use change classes and rows their respective stock changes and emissions.
+The columns define land use and land use change classes and rows their respective stock changes and emissions.
 The column A contains numbers (in red) that guide `ghg-scenario.py`to insert the time series into the right row (with the same number) in the LandUse template sheet.
 The sheet cells contain UIDs of the time series.
-For example 4A48C2F0-02C0-4EAB-8547-6A109929DDCD denotes CL-FL biomass gains.
+For example 4A48C2F0-02C0-4EAB-8547-6A109929DDCD denotes *CL-FL biomass gains*.
 Note that not all cells have an UID because those cases simply do not occur.

 ### LandUse sheet ###